APAC-Polka-Hack-Team/documentation/README.md

-**UPDATE:** Please check out the TASKS.md file in this repo for a summary of project's to-do list.
+**UPDATE:** Please check out the TASKS.md file in this repo for a summary of the project's to-do list.
 If you are able to help contribute in any of these areas or just interested to learn more about it, please let the group know (probably best in the Discord channel for now).

 # Summary